hbmorrison/qmk_users_flexkey/readme.md

 The base layer is made up of the middle three columns of a Colemak-DH layout.
 Most of the keys also operate as modifiers or layer keys if held down.
-In addition, the shortcut layer can be accessed by tapping the two thumb keys at the same time, and the QMK Caps Word feature can be toggled by tapping the two shift modifier keys at the same time.
+In addition, the shortcut layer can be accessed by tapping the two thumb keys at the same time and the QMK Caps Word feature can be toggled by tapping the two shift modifier keys at the same time.

 ![Default Combo Keys](https://i.imgur.com/2vaVXIW.png)

 There are a number of ways to access the rest of the Colemak-DH keys.
-The first way is to use the extended layers, accessed with the middle `S` and `E` keys.
+The first way is to use the middle `S` and `E` keys to access the extended layers.

 ![Left Extended Layer](https://i.imgur.com/a6SBT3U.png)